openresty/srcache-nginx-module/README.markdown

 Trouble Shooting
 ================

 To debug issues, you should always check your Nginx `error.log` file first.
-If no error messages are printed, you need to enable the Nginx debugging logs to get more details, as explained in [[Debugging#Debugging_log]].
+If no error messages are printed, you need to enable the Nginx debugging logs to get more details, as explained in [debugging log](http://nginx.org/en/docs/debugging_log.html).

 Several common pitfalls for beginners: